Lead Safe Mama, LLC’s 2025 Top Slow Cooker Pick — a Discussion with XRF Test Results

 • 14,000 ppm Lead — Power Cord

-For me the analogy to the Holy Grail here is appropriate: something hard to find, something valuable to many, something of extreme importance to many, something rare and unusual.
-It is with this preface that I share that the 360 Cookware Slow Cooker is this Holy Grail of Slow Cookers, in so many respects.
-It’s not 100% perfect, but it’s near perfect — and it is the closest to perfect that we have found to date, which is why I invited 360 Cookware to become a sponsor of the work of Lead Safe Mama, LLC.
+For me, an analogy to the Holy Grail here is appropriate: It’s something hard to find, something valuable to many, something of extreme importance to many, and something rare and unusual.
+It is with this preface that I present the 360 Cookware Slow Cooker as this Holy Grail of Slow Cookers, in so many respects.
+It’s not 100% perfect, but it is near perfect.
+It is the closest to perfect we have found to date, which is why I invited 360 Cookware to become a sponsor of Lead Safe Mama, LLC’s work after having the opportunity to test several of their products.
 You can read more about that here.

 What’s so great and unusual about the 360 Cookware Slow Cooker?

-• As the food contact surface (the cooking vessel) of the 360 Cookware Slow Cooker is made of high quality (really, heirloom quality — likely to last a lifetime or longer) stainless steel — it meets our first criteria noted above.
+• As the food contact surface (the cooking vessel) of the 360 Cookware Slow Cooker is made of high quality stainless steel (really, an heirloom quality likely to last a lifetime or longer), it meets our first criteria noted above.

-2. There are no valves or other additional components (or decorative elements) on the functional stainless steel cookware component of this product (the pot and the lid).
-The pot and lid for this 360 Slow Cooker are entirely stainless steel — so there are no components that might potentially leach contaminants like Lead, Cadmium, Mercury, or Arsenic into your food (full XRF results for the food-contact stainless steel components of this Slow Cooker are below).
+2. There are no valves, other additional components, or decorative elements on the functional stainless steel cookware components of this product (the pot and the lid).
+The pot and lid for this 360 Slow Cooker are entirely stainless steel — so there are no components that might potentially leach contaminants like Lead, Cadmium, Mercury, or Arsenic into your food (a full XRF test result set for the food-contact stainless steel component of this slow cooker is below).

-• More on the concern for Lead-contaminated additional elements that are often added to cookware can be found here (and the valve considerations are discussed in some of the articles linked above in Section #2)
+• Find more on the concern for Lead-contaminated additional elements that are often added to cookware (for fashion or function) here.
+(Please note that valve considerations are discussed in some of the articles linked above, in Section #2.)

-• The unique functional design of this product creates a Vapor® Cooking seal resulting in no need for potentially Lead-contaminated valves or other components.
+• The unique functional design of this product creates a Vapor® Cooking seal, resulting in there being no need for potentially Lead-contaminated valves or other components.

-3. Last but not Least, the heating element of this slow cooker is the cleanest heating element for any similar appliance that we have ever tested.
-While there are very low traces of Lead and Cadmium in this Aluminum cooking base (scroll down to see full XRF test results), the levels are in the low double digit range (under 15 ppm), far lower than anything we have seen previously (with slow cooker heating elements typically ranging from 300 ppm Lead to 3,000 ppm Lead or more).
+3. Last but not least, the heating element of this slow cooker is the cleanest heating element for any similar appliance that we have ever tested.
+While there are very low traces of Lead and Cadmium in this Aluminum cooking base (scroll down to see full XRF test results), the levels are in the low double-digit range (under 15 ppm), far lower than anything we have seen previously.
+Prior to this, the slow cooker heating elements we have tested typically ranged from 300 ppm Lead to 3,000 ppm Lead or even higher.

-4. The product is also lovely to look at, very beautifully designed – but that’s a trivial consideration when compared to the points noted above.
+4. Bonus: The product is also lovely to look at, and very beautifully designed, but that’s a trivial consideration when compared to the points noted above.

-I think the most important thing to highlight with the 360 Cookware brand as a whole is that this is a company run by real people who really care.
-These are people that want to make the best possible product and they are using all of the resources they can find to make it possible for that to happen.
-This is a rare quality to find in a manufacturer and I am thrilled that Lead Safe Mama, LLC is partnering with 360 Cookware (they have joined us as a newsletter sponsor and advertising partner as of this month – November 2025).
-And without further ado, please continue reading below to see the full XRF test results for the 360 Cookware Slow Cooker product.
+I think the most important thing to highlight with the 360 Cookware brand as a whole is that this company is run by real people who really care.
+These are people that want to make the best possible product and they are using all of the resources they can find to make it possible.
+This is a rare quality to find in a manufacturer and I am thrilled that Lead Safe Mama, LLC is partnering with 360 Cookware (they have joined us as a newsletter sponsor and advertising partner as of November 2025).
+Without further ado, please continue reading below to see the full XRF test results for the 360 Cookware Slow Cooker product.

-360 Cookware is also currently having a 30% off Black Friday Sale that you may want to check out.
-Here’s the Lead Safe Mama link to their Black Friday Sale for this Slow Cooker.
+360 Cookware is also currently having a 30% off Black Friday sale you may want to check out.
+Here’s the Lead Safe Mama link to the Black Friday sale for this slow cooker.

 All XRF readings are repeated multiple times to confirm the test results.
 One full set of readings for each component tested is listed below.